aashishsec/JS.Scanner/README.md

 Usage

-Create a file containing the list of URLs to scan, with one URL per line.
-Run the script using the following command: python js_code_scanner.py path/to/url/file.txt. file.txt should contain all js urls.
+Create a file containing the list of URLs to scan, with one URL per line.file.txt should contain all js urls.
 The script will output the results of the analysis to a file named 'output.txt'.

+Run the script using the following command:

+python js_code_scanner.py path/to/url/file.txt.

 Contributing